lambdatoast/lambdatoast.github.com/_drafts/values-types-functors.md

 You will have noticed that the actual language and syntax of our examples is made up for our purposes.
-This is because the plain old text in which we write programs is *not* what's important.
+This is because the plain old text in which we write programs is not the focus of this discussion.
 What's important is the computations, which is something "created" by the computer, as dictated by our specifications.

 It is the shape and structure, so to speak, of our computations, that we're interested in.
 Concrete text such as `f: A -> B` is just